-And you can review each video with a “learn mode” that teaches you each word using clips from other videos.
+And you can review each video with flashcards that teach you each word using clips from other videos.

 With that said, because of the work that goes into annotating the videos, you aren’t going to find all the episodes for each of these shows.

 If you want to watch all of the episodes, you have a number of options.